rocket3989/blog_posts/555_timer.md

 ![equation](/images/555_timer8.svg)

-This can now be solved for some general values, such as this time it takes the capacitor to reach 1/3 and 2/3 supply voltage by equating `Vc = 1/3 Vs`
+This can now be solved for some general values, such as this time it takes the capacitor to reach a third of supply voltage by equating `Vc = 1/3 Vs`

 ![equation](/images/555_timer9.svg)